lkachury/surfs_up/README.md

 # surfs_up

 ## Overview
 W. Avy is an investor in a new Surf n'Shake shop, serving surfboards and ice cream to locals and tourists in Oahu, Hawaii.
-The purpose of this analysis is to gather temperature data for the months of June and December in Oahu, to determine if this business venture is sustainable year-round.
+The purpose of this analysis is to gather temperature data for the months of June and December in Oahu, to determine if this business venture is sustainable year-round based on weather criteria.

 ## Resources
 ### Data Source